pymumu/jail-shell/README.md

 ==============
 - **Easy to use**

-Through the configuration file, jail-shell automatically generates the chroot running environment, through jail-shell management commands, it's very easy to add, list, delete, restrict users, and easy to install, delete chroot running environment.
+Through the configuration file jail-shell automatically generates the chroot running environment.
+Through jail-shell management commands it's very easy to add, list, delete, restrict users, and easy to install, delete chroot running environment.

 - **Chroot technology limits user access**

-The Linux chroot technology is used to restrict the user's directory access, to avoid users access to restricted directories and to prevent users from destroying the system.
+The Linux chroot technology is used to restrict the user's directory access, to avoid users accessing restricted directories and to prevent users from destroying the system.

 - **Directory read-only protection**

-The chroot running enviroment is readonly, this avoid users to delete proteceded directories and files, avoid users to create device files, access restricted files.
+The chroot running enviroment is readonly, this prevents users from deleting protected directories and files, creating device files, and accessing restricted files.

 - **Namespace limit user Visible range**

-Use Linux namespace technology, limit the visible range of user PID, Mount directories, and avoid information leackage.
+Use Linux namespace technology, limit the visible range of user PID, Mount directories, and avoid information leakage.

 - **System command channel**